 A critical part of career planning is assessing who you are.
 Taking time for self-discovery allows you the opportunity to clarify your potential career paths and guides you through different life transitions.
 When you are self-aware, you can then see yourself through the lens of hiring managers.
-Whether they are at Google, Amazon, Meta (formerly Facebook), Blizzard, Salesforce, Airbnb, SpaceX or Calm, all hiring managers want to know:
+Whether they are at Google, Amazon, Meta, Apple, Salesforce, Airbnb, Adobe, SAP or Netflix, all hiring managers want to know:

 - What experience do you bring to the table?